A variety of learning experiences

 • English language declaration form

-• Official transcripts of high school or upgrading program grades (an interim statement of grades is acceptable if applicant is still attending school)
+• Official transcripts of high school or upgrading program grades (an interim statement of grades is acceptable for conditional acceptance)

 • Official transcripts for all post-secondary education studies in which the applicant has enrolled.